UFC 275: Teixeira vs. Prochazka | Event Profile, Full Results & Legacy

 Records & Milestones

-• Shevchenko's sixth successful flyweight title defense — record-tying at the time for the women's 125-lb division.
+• Shevchenko's sixth successful flyweight title defense.

 Legacy & Impact